Silesia's Almost Dinosaur

 This small omnivore hailing from modern-day Poland is not a dinosaur, but a close relative.
 Known from some 20 specimens, it helps to shed light on the mystery of the the dinosaurs' origin, and the creatures that led up to them!

-Overview: Among the many strange and wonderful creatures of the Triassic were the silesaurids, a group of small animals very close to the origin of dinosaurs but were not dinosaurs themselves.
+Overview: Among the many strange and wonderful creatures of the Triassic were the silesaurids, a group of small animals very close to the origin of dinosaurs.
 The namesake of this group, Silesaurus, was a small omnivore that lived in the seasonally wet subtropical land that is now Poland.
 This rather unassuming creature, named in 2003, is known from some 20 specimens and sheds additional light on the evolution of the dinosaurs, and the creatures that led up to them, though much about the origin of both silesaurids and dinosaurs remains shrouded in mystery.

 Discovery: Silesaurus was discovered in the Late Triassic rocks of the Keuper Claystone of Silesia, Poland, near the city of Opole.
 In 2003, it was named by Polish paleontologist Jerzy Dzik.
 Silesaurus means “Silesia Lizard” named for the historical Silesia region of modern-day Poland, formerly Germany/Prussia, where it was discovered.
 The species name opolensis references the city of Opole.
 Silesaurus is known from around 20 skeletons, making it one of the best represented non-dinosaurian dinosauriformes.

-Ecology: Early silesaurids were carnivores, but Silesaurus itself was somewhere between an herbivore and an insectivore.
-Studies on Silesaurus coprolites (fossil feces) confirm that it ate insects, including the beetle Triamyxa.
-Silesaurus lived in what is now Poland about 230 million years ago.
+Ecology: Silesaurus has traditionally been considered as a herbivore due to the shape of its teeth.
+However, studies of potential Silesaurus coprolites (fossil feces) would point towards a partially insectivorous diet.
+Silesaurus lived about 230 million years ago in what is now Poland.
 Back then, Poland enjoyed something similar to a warm subtropical climate with dry winters and wet monsoonal summers.
-Ferns were especially abundant and may have formed an important part of Silesaurus’s diet.
+Ferns were especially abundant and may have formed an important part of the diet of Silesaurus.
 It shared its environment with early pterosaurs, lungfish, temnospondyls, and phytosaurs, the latter two of which may have been predators of Silesaurus.
-The large Polish rauisuchian Polonosuchus was also probably a predator of Silesaurus.
+The large Polish rauisuchian Polonosuchus may have been a predator of Silesaurus.

 Extinction and Legacy: It is unknown exactly when or why Silesaurus went extinct.
 But it likely had to do with the changing and increasingly harsh climate of Triassic Pangea as well as competition from other archosaurs, in particular, dinosaurs.
 Nevertheless, silesaurids as a group apparently managed to coexist with their dinosaur cousins until about 203 million years ago near the end of the Triassic, at which point silesaurids disappeared, along with many other groups of Triassic animals.
 Today, Silesaurus can be found, both as fossils as well as a hypothetical life reconstruction, in the Museum of Evolution of Polish Academy of Sciences in Warsaw, Poland.